fluent-labs/frontend/README.md

 # Frontend

-The main marketing page for the foreign language reader.
+The main marketing page for the FluentLabs Reader.
 Also, the reader frontend.